 Today we examine why we chose Ghana as one of our five countries to pilot our new programme.
 We interviewed our Amsterdam-based Partner Manager for Ghana, Tess Pairon, to learn more.
 We will profile our other pilot countries: Kenya, Russia, and Tanzania, in the upcoming issues of our newsletter.
 You can read about our Nepal pilot here.

 Young people in Ghana can be a creative force and a dynamic source of innovation.
 This is a fact that is widely acknowledged by the organisations working on SRHR issues on the ground in Ghana.
-Our Ghanaian partner, Theater for Social Change, primarily operate in the Northern and Upper East Regions of the country which have the highest proportion of young people and also happen to be the poorest regions in Ghana.
+Our Ghanaian partner, Theatre for Social Change, primarily operate in the Northern and Upper East Regions of the country which have the highest proportion of young people and also happen to be the poorest regions in Ghana.

 Some facts about the Northern and Upper East regions of Ghanas: